red6/pdfcompare/README.md

 #### CompareResults with Overflow

 There are currently three different CompareResults, that have different strategies for swapping pages to disk and thereby limiting memory consumption.
-- CompareResultWithDiskStorage - stores the result page by page into images.
-Memory consumption is rather low.
-Performance suffers.
 - CompareResultWithPageOverflow - stores a bunch of pages into a partial Pdf and merges the resulting Pdfs in the end.
 The default is to swap every 10 pages, which is a good balance between memory usage and performance.
 - CompareResultWithMemoryOverflow - tries to keep as many images in memory as possible and swaps, when a critical amount of memory is consumed by the JVM.
 As a default, pages are swapped, when 70% of the maximum available heap is filled.